PPGOME/NerdMinigames/README.md

 ![image](https://github.com/PPGOME/NerdMinigames/assets/67039523/21c691b9-f326-4b19-ad06-015e99567ab4)

 For this I just renamed potatoes, but you can see that there's 8 of them in that slot.
 If I run that command to save the item, it also saves the amount of items in that slot.
 So make sure you hold the amount you want to hand out.
-The command I would run for this would be `/nerdarena additem <arena id> HUMANS 50`.
+The command I would run for this would be `/nerdarena additem <arena id> ZOMBIES 50`.

 But wait, that 100 became a 50 in the second command?
 Yes, that indicates that whenever a zombie respawns, it has a 50% chance of spawning with that item.
 Make sure to modify that if you want items to have a _possibility_ of spawning in.
 Otherwise just use 100 to indicate that it always spawns with a player.